A Theoretical and Practical Framework for Evaluating Uncertainty Calibration in Object Detection: Introduction

 \section{Introduction}

 Deep Neural Networks (DNNs) have revolutionized the applicability of Machine Learning (ML) systems in real-world scenarios.
-These powerful Deep Learning (DL) models are now extensively used in critical domains such as autonomous driving, medicine, remote sensing, and robotics, where the consequences of erroneous decisions can be severe.
-Consequently, it is vital for DNNs to provide reliable confidence scores that accurately quantify the uncertainty associated with their predictions.
-For this reason, the problem of uncertainty calibration (also called \textit{confidence calibration} or simply \textit{calibration}) is becoming ubiquitous when developing DL models that are reliable and robust enough for real-world applicability.\\ The importance of uncertainty calibration of DNNs is illustrated by the growing body of scientific work, developed in recent years regarding this subject \cite{moon2020confidence,ovadia2019can,tian2021geometric,Conde_2022_BMVC}.
+Deep Learning (DL) models are now extensively used in critical domains such as medicine, transportation, remote sensing, and robotics, where the consequences of erroneous decisions can be severe.
+Consequently, it is vital for DNNs to provide reliable confidence scores that accurately quantify the true likelihood of their predictions, thus properly estimating their predictive uncertainty.
+For this reason, the problem of uncertainty calibration (also referred as \textit{confidence calibration} \cite{kuppers2020multivariate} or simply \textit{calibration} \cite{guo2017calibration}) is becoming ubiquitous when developing DL models that are reliable and robust enough for real-world applicability.\\ The importance of uncertainty calibration of DNNs is illustrated by the growing body of scientific work developed in recent years regarding this subject \cite{guo2017calibration,moon2020confidence,ovadia2019can,tian2021geometric,kull2019beyond,widmann2019calibration}.
 Nonetheless, most of these works are developed around the problem of uncertainty calibration in classification problems.
-Contrastingly, a lot of DL safety-critical applications are related to object detection problems (\eg, autonomous driving, robotics, surveillance, tracking).
-We \CP{speculate}argue that one of the main reasons for a lack of scientific work regarding uncertainty calibration in object detection scenarios is due to the fact that there is no complete/proper theoretical and practical formulation regarding the understanding and evaluation of this problem.
-As such, the work here developed aims at filling this gap found in relevant scientific literature.
-Therefore, the key contributions of this work are twofold: \CP{\\ \\ \textbf{Contribution}: The main contributions of this work are twofold:} \begin{itemize} \item A proper theoretical formulation of the \CP{problem of} uncertainty calibration problem in object detection (Section \ref{Definitions}) that, to the best of our knowledge, is absent in relevant literature. \item Three novel uncertainty calibration metrics \footnote{Code for the proposed uncertainty calibration metrics at: \text{https://github.com/pedrormconde/Uncertainty\_Calibration\_Object\_Detection}.} specifically designed for the context of object detection evaluation (Section \ref{evaluation:metrics}), consistent with the above mentioned theoretical formulation. \end{itemize}
+Contrastingly, a significant number of DL safety-critical applications are related to object detection problems (\eg, autonomous driving, human-robot interaction, surveillance).
+We argue that one of the main reasons for a lack of scientific work regarding uncertainty calibration in object detection scenarios is due to the fact that there is no complete/proper theoretical and practical formulation regarding the understanding and evaluation of this problem.
+As such, this work aims at filling this gap, by proposing three uncertainty calibration evaluation metrics for object detection, based on a comprehensive theoretical framework (introduced in Section \ref{Definitions}).
+This framework focuses on \textit{semantic/label} uncertainty (instead of \textit{spatial} uncertainty, like other approaches to evaluate the probabilistic quality of detections \cite{hall2020probabilistic,kuppers2022parametric}), by leveraging \textit{Intersection Over Union} (IoU) in a threshold-based evaluation, akin to the conventional \textit{Mean Average Precision} (mAP).
+For this reason, our formulation for the problem of uncertainty calibration is consistent with the classical conception of an object detection problem.
+Additionally, and like in a standard evaluation framework for object detection, the metrics proposed in Section \ref{evaluation:metrics} can also have a stronger focus on localization performance, by averaging over different IoUs (\textit{e.g.}, from 0.5 to 0.95 in intervals of 0.05). \\ The \textbf{key contributions} of this work are twofold: \textbf{1)} A comprehensive theoretical formulation of the uncertainty calibration problem in object detection (Section \ref{Definitions}) that, to the best of our knowledge, is absent in relevant literature. \textbf{2)} Three novel uncertainty calibration metrics \footnote{Code for the proposed uncertainty calibration metrics available in the Supplementary Material.} specifically designed for the context of object detection evaluation (Section \ref{evaluation:metrics}), consistent with the mentioned theoretical formulation.